-With the growth of the greater Toronto area and especially Barrie, which borders Innisfil to the north, seasonal homes gradually gave way to more permanent residences as demand for land in Innisfil increased.
+With the growth of the greater Toronto area and especially Barrie, seasonal homes in Innisfil gradually gave way to more permanent residences as demand for land in Innisfil increased.
 Much of the development in the area has taken on a suburban character, but elements of small-town life and a fiercely proud community spirit abound.

 The Evolution of Innisfil

 Innisfil began in the early 19th century as a settlement hewn completely out of dense virgin forests that were the home of Huron Indians.
 The establishment of several sawmills led to the growth of timber-supported communities and an expanding population.